Story

 Impact

 “We’re a small charity and quite early on in our journey.
 It was our first time doing anything like this, so it was all new to us.
-Charity Bank offered advice and guidance and handholding, which was so useful.
+Charity Bank offered support and handholding, which was so useful.
 I really value the relationship that we’ve built with the team and how patient they were.”

 Gemma Heard, Social Enterprise Development Manager at Ella’s